ohickl/mp_practical/docs/source/faq.rst

 A: Converting the raw file to an open format like `.ms2` allows compatibility with various bioinformatics tools and ensures that the data can be processed on different platforms.

 ---

-**Q: How can I visualize the size distribution of the protein databases if the `hist` command is not available?**

-A: You can redirect the length data to a file and use plotting tools like `gnuplot`, or use Python libraries such as `matplotlib` and `seaborn` to create histograms.